 - Cysteine, derived from methionine, is important for making keratin proteins found in high levels in hoof and hair.
 The sulfur in cysteine molecules forms bonds which help give hooves and hair a strong structure.

-- Methionine is converted to s-adenosyl methionine (SAMe) which is a methyl donor involved in regulating gene expression and protein function.
+- Is converted to s-adenosyl methionine (SAM) which is a methyl donor involved in regulating gene expression and protein function.

 - Is converted to adenosine, the key component of adenosine triphosphate (ATP), the main energy currency of the cell.